-A non Italian company considering employing an individual in Italy needs to consider whether the activities carried on by an Italian based employee in Italy create a corporate income tax (IRES) liability on the profit attributable those activities.
-Foreign corporations with a “permanent establishment” (or fixed base) in Italy generally need to register with the Register of Businesses and with the Italian Tax Agency for corporate income, regional production tax and VAT.
-By doing so they account for corporate income tax, regional production tax as well VAT on sales and purchases.
+A non-Italian business considering employing an individual in Italy needs to consider whether the activities carried on by an Italian based employee in Italy create a corporate income tax (IRES) liability on the profit attributable those activities.
+Foreign corporations with a “permanent establishment” (or fixed base) in Italy generally need to register with the Register of Businesses and with the Italian Tax Agency for corporate income, regional production tax and value added tax, VAT.
+By doing so, they account for corporate income tax, regional production tax as well as VAT on sales and purchases.

 - the functions/role of the employee,